 - a.
 Adapted Arrival Route (AAR).
 A specific arrival route from an appropriate en route point to an airport or terminal area.
-It may be included in a Standard Terminal Arrival (STAR) or a Preferred IFR Route. - b.
+A Standard Terminal Arrival (STAR) and/or a partial Preferred IFR Route may be included in an AAR. - b.
 Adapted Departure Route (ADR).
 A specific departure route from an airport or terminal area to an en route point where there is no further need for flow control.
-It may be included in an Instrument Departure Procedure (DP) or a Preferred IFR Route. - c.
+An Instrument Departure Procedure (DP) and/or a partial Preferred IFR Route may be included in an ADR. - c.
 Adapted Departure and Arrival Route (ADAR).
 A route between two terminals which are within or immediately adjacent to one ARTCC's area.
 ADARs are similar to Preferred IFR Routes and may share components, but they are not synonymous.